Compassion, Pity, Mercy

 And do not forget to do good and to share with others, for with such sacrifices God is pleased.

 Blessing others!
 Almsgiving is really being a blessing to others!
-Almsgiving is a way to show pity, compassion
+Almsgiving is a way to show pity, compassion and mercy.

 In Matthew 25:35 Jesus said,